 A mortgage is a secured loan used to buy a home, which acts as collateral for the purposes of the arrangement.
 This ensures some security for the lender and, in turn, lower interest rates for you.

 Auto loans are typically secured and used for buying a vehicle.
-They are classified as personal loans, have fixed monthly payments and hold your vehicle as collateral.
+They are classified as personal loans, they have fixed monthly payments, and the vehicle acts as collateral.

-Personal debt can occur for a variety of reasons, including as an everyday occurrence.
-If you are buying a house, you will take on debt (a mortgage) to do so.
+If you’re buying a house, you will take on debt (a mortgage) to do so.
 If you pay for a purchase with a credit card, you incur debt prior to your monthly payment.
 There are many ways that people accrue debt throughout their lives, some more necessary than others.

 Sometimes we get carried away by trends or desires instead of evaluating our financial capabilities first.
 Other times, the purchases and investments we make are genuine needs that sit outside of what we can comfortably afford.

-Medical bills, education costs, malfunctions, and issues regarding our homes or cars can be urgent, and limit the time we have to think things through or wait for the next pay.
+Medical bills, education costs, vehicle malfunctions, and issues regarding our homes can be urgent, and limit the time we have to think things through or wait for the next payday.
 On these occasions, many of us accidentally put ourselves in a tougher spot while trying to avoid it.

-Being in debt without making timely payments carries many potential disadvantages, such as a decreased income and impaired credit score.
-These consequences automatically translate to having narrowed borrowing options in the future, which could be problematic should you need to take out a loan.
+Being in debt without making timely payments carries many potential consequences, such as a decreased income and impaired credit score.
+These consequences automatically translate to having narrowed borrowing options in the future, which could be problematic should you need to take out a loan for extra money.

 Financial instability causes worries and stress to the people who experience it.
 However, reorganization, and a healthy mindset when addressing personal debt can turn the situation around to your advantage.